sandhawke/webgram/README.md

 An opinionated wrapper for websockets.

 My opinion:
 * The reliable-stream socket metaphor gets in the way, because it's not truly reliable, given the reality of the internet and remote issues.
-It's simpler the just think in terms of sending and receiving messages on a best-effort basis
+It's simpler to just think in terms of sending and receiving messages on a best-effort basis
 * The server recognizes clients that have visited before (if they choose, using a bearer token in localStorage), and persists data about each client for you, using levelDB.
 Actually identifying human users is left to you.
-* We wrap the httpServer stuff, but hopefully expose the parts you need, for your own express routes, etc.  (Still needs https, with easy/automatic letsEncrypt usage when running as root.)
+* We wrap the httpServer stuff, but hopefully expose the parts you need, for your own express routes, etc.  (TODO: https, with easy/automatic letsEncrypt usage when running as root.)

 Typical client can be very simple: